Destinations Greece Athens

 Hellenic Seaways fast ferry · 1 hr 30

-Cab to Piraeus Gate E8 by 7 a.m.
-The 8 a.m. fast ferry to Hydra (€32–40).
+Cab to Piraeus Gate E8 by 7 a.m., then the 8 a.m. fast ferry to Hydra (€32–40).
 Coffee on board.
-You'll dock at the horseshoe harbour around 9.30.
-Cars are banned on the island — bags carried by donkey.
+You’ll dock at the horseshoe harbour around 9.30.
+Cars are banned on the island, so bags come off by donkey.

 €32–40 each wayPre-book on Ferryhopper